induktio/thinker/Details.md

 7. Add new predefined units Trance Scout Patrol and Police Garrison.
 8. Plasma Shard weapon strength is raised to 14.
 9. Secret project priorities are adjusted for the AI to start important projects first.
-10. Copter range is reduced to 8 (fission reactor).
+10. Chopper range is reduced to 8 (fission reactor).
 11. Missile range is increased to 18 (fission reactor).
-12. Crawler, Needlejet, Copter and Gravship chassis costs are slightly increased overall.
+12. Crawler, Needlejet, Chopper and Gravship chassis costs are slightly increased overall.
 This results in about 10 mineral increase for most prototypes.
 For example the default Supply Crawler prototype costs 40 minerals.
-13. When using SMAC in SMACX mod, in-game help files will contain additional information about some game engine limitations and known bugs.
+13. When using SMAC in SMACX mod, the documentation displayed in the game will contain additional information about game engine limitations, and many bugs are marked with KNOWN BUG tag.
 14. The amount of techs that grant automatic morale boosts for probe teams is reduced from five to two.
 These techs are now Pre-Sentient Algorithms and Digital Sentience.
 This makes it much harder to build elite-level probe teams.